Is Your Free Shipping Offer Actually Losing You Money? Do the Maths First

 If it's fewer than 5%, your threshold is set well.
 If it's 15% or more, you've got a hole.
 Patch it before peak season.

 If you want the calculation running automatically on every order — every margin validated in real time, every below-floor order flagged before it ships — that's what ProfitShield does.
-14-day free trial at profitshield.app, no card required to start.
+ProfitShield now has a free plan as well as a paid tier.
+14-day free trial on paid plans at profitshield.app, no card required to start.

 Either way: do the maths.
 The margin is real.
 The Shopify dashboard isn't telling you about it.